19hours/sg-statutes/Acts/Town Councils Act.md

 ### Fines to be paid into Town Council Fund

 46\.
-All fines imposed under this Act or any by-law made by a Town Council and all moneys collected by it under section 49 shall be paid into the Town Council Fund.
+All fines imposed under this Act or any by-law made by a Town Council, less all reasonable legal costs (whenever incurred) for the prosecution thereof, and all moneys collected by it under section 49 shall be paid into the Town Council Fund.

 [43B

 [25/90]

+[23/2005 wef 15/08/2005]

 ### Demand for particulars